 Jennifer took a break from midwifery to attend nursing school in 2016 after completing the prerequisite courses, but has returned to midwifery and homebirth as of March 2017.
 Instead of nursing, she is finishing up her bachelor's degree in midwifery through the MEAC accredited National College of Midwifery.
 Jennifer hopes to acquire her license in New Jersey upon completion of her degree.
 There is currently no licensure available in Pennsylvania for Certified Professional Midwives.

-Mountain Valley Homebirth/My Birth By Design LLC will only take on 3-4 births a month to reduce the likelihood that a backup midwife would need to be called.
+Mountain Valley Homebirth/My Birth By Design LLC will only take on 3-5 births a month to reduce the likelihood that a backup midwife would need to be called.
+We do however, have reliable backup in place.

 We have years of experience with at home waterbirth.
 Birth tub rentals are available through our practice to clients of My Birth By Design, LLC (Jennifer Timbs' practice) and for clients of our doulas here at Mountain Valley Homebirth & Doula Services.
-Our tub rentals include the tub, hose to fill, fittings for your your faucet, pump to inflate your tub, and submersible pump to empty your tub.
-A new liner must be purchased for each rental and pools must be cleaned between uses.
+Our tub rentals include the tub, hose to fill, fittings for your your faucet, pump to inflate your tub, a new liner, and submersible pump to empty your tub.

 Birthing and laboring in the water is so relaxing and is a good form of pain relief.
 Many women find the water to be the thing that truly helped them to achieve a drug free childbirth.
 Currently it is difficult or impossible to find an OB/GYN in the Poconos or Lehigh Valley who supports and has experience with waterbirth.